aimmac23/selenium-video-node/ADDITIONAL_FEATURES.md

 # Video Node Arguments

+## Custom Framerate

     -Dvideo.framerate=<value>

 Sets the framerate that we try to record video at - default value is "15" frames a second.

-Selecting higher values seems to have no harmful side-effects (apart from not getting the requested framerate), while selecting lower values will consume less CPU resources.
+Selecting higher values has no harmful side-effects (apart from not getting the requested framerate), while selecting lower values will consume less CPU time.

-    -D-Dvideo.xvfbscreen=<path>
+## Xvfb Acceleration (Linux/Unix only)

-Enables Xvfb video encoding acceleration (Linux only, use of Xvfb virtual X Server required).
-See [Xvfb Acceleration](XVFB_ACCELERATION.md) on how to configure it.
+Xvfb is a virtual display on Linux/Unix systems, which only renders the screen in memory (so no graphics cards/monitors are involved).
+With some additional configuration we can use some Xvfb features to improve video performance - see [Xvfb Acceleration](XVFB_ACCELERATION.md) on how to configure it.

+## X11 Acceleration (Linux/Unix only)

+As of version 2.3 we can use some simplified screenshot code to grab the screen image (currently off by default).
+To use this, pass this option to the node:

+    -Dvideo.source=X11

+You should then see the node print this at startup:

+    Using X11 Native Screenshot Source

 # Hub Arguments